 First, the Water Test – Once you unbox your IP, the next step is to do a water test to check its functionality.

 You will find the easy-to-follow instructions in the manual.
 Here’s a quick run-through for you:

 - Plug the power cord firmly on the base connection socket found on the back of the cooker base.
-Once you plug it in a power source, it should automatically turn on.
+Once you plug it into a power source, it should automatically turn on.

 - The cooker will preheat and pressurize before showing the timer countdown.
-So, do not be alarmed if it takes around 10 minutes before your Ip actually starts pressure cooking.
+So, do not be alarmed if it takes 10 minutes before your IP starts pressure cooking.